GT-CS3300/LocationSearch/README.md

 	}
 ```

-Shall redirect to login page
+Shall return a 400 on complete signup, along with returning authentication token redirect to login page

 ## /history